 - Add it to dips for an explosion of flavor.
 Try adding it to hummus or ful madame.

-- Ready to kick your vegan bolognese up a notch?
-Try adding sambal oelek to this recipe from Happy Kitchen.
+- Ready to kick your vegan Bolognese up a notch?
+Try adding sambal oelek to my slow cooker lentil Bolognese.

 - Spice up your breakfast by adding some chili paste to this tofu scramble by Vegan Family Kitchen.

-- Do you have another great way you like to use sambal oelek?
+Do you have another great way you like to use sambal oelek?
 Let me know in the comments below!
+Your feedback helps other Daily Dish readers.

 Sambal oelek is a thicker, chunkier paste than sriracha sauce.
-Sriracha sauce is made using garlic and sugar, which means that it has a somewhat more subdued flavor.
+Sriracha sauce is made using garlic and sugar, which means that it has a somewhat more subdued flavor with notes of garlic.

 Sure, I suggest freezing it in an ice cube tray.
 Once frozen, pop the cubes out and transfer them to an airtight container.
 That way, you have small portions ready to be added to dishes at a moment's notice!